MaazKamal08/kaspersky-jira-chat-automator-1yzdo/README.md

 ## Configuration

 1. Ensure the 'Gmail Trigger' node is connected to the correct Gmail account and monitoring the intended inbox.
-2. Verify the 'Gmail Trigger' filter for sender 'titanium-soc@rapidcompute.com' matches your incoming alert emails.
+2. Verify the 'Gmail Trigger' filter for sender 'any email' matches your incoming alert emails.
 3. In the 'Code in JavaScript2' (email filter) node, adjust subject keywords if your Kaspersky alerts use different phrasing for critical issues.
 4. In the 'Create an issue' node, confirm that the 'Project' (Keenu ITSM, ID 10026) and 'Issue Type' (Task, ID 10002) correspond to your Jira setup.
 5. In the 'Send message and wait for response' (Google Chat) node, update the 'Space ID' to your target Google Chat room.